 Whenever the controller is switched from Shut Down to Smoke a set sequence of operation occurs to establish a fire in the fire-pot.

-- The ignition rod is powered for 5 minutes, getting red hot to ignite the pellets.
+- The ignition rod is powered for 5 minutes, getting red hot to ignite the pellets

-- The auger rotates intermittently to deliver pellets into the fire-pot.
+- The auger rotates intermittently to deliver pellets into the fire-pot

 Automatic Temperature Control

-- When the temperature is a long way below the target temperature the auger motor will run almost continually to deliver lots of wood pellets to build up the fire.
+- When the temperature is a long way below the target the auger motor will run almost continually to deliver lots of wood pellets to build up the fire.
 As the temperature approaches the target, the controller will reduce how long the auger runs each cycle.

-- Because the heat is indirect this temperature cycling will not adversely effect the cooking of food.
+- Because the heat is indirect, this temperature cycling will not adversely effect the cooking of food.

-Actual temperature and swings are impacted by a few factors as listed below.
+Temperature swings are impacted by a few factors as listed below.